nmshd/documentation/_docs_explore/42-transport-layer.md

 The synchronization between the devices is completely encrypted and works a bit like the communication with other identities.
 When an identity is created, a random synchronization key is generated and used to encrypt and synchronize all local data to the backbone.
 This synchronization key is then shared when onboarding a new device, allowing the new device to have access to the complete (encrypted) history of the identity on the backbone which can then be downloaded and applied.

 Changes on one device are directly synchronized with the backbone and thus communicated to and reflected on other devices.
 The synchronization service (we also call it datawallet service) only adds information to the identity's history.
-Therefore, Enmeshed would even be able to roll back local changes on user errors, as we have a kind of local data versioning across devices with this approach.
+Therefore, enmeshed would even be able to roll back local changes on user errors, as we have a kind of local data versioning across devices with this approach.

 We have a blocking mechanism in place that allows only one device to update the identity's history on a single point in time.